live-clones/gmsh/README.txt

     cmake -DCMAKE_INSTALL_PREFIX=/opt

   to change the installation directory.
-Or you can use
+Or you could use

     cmake -DENABLE_FLTK=0 ..